rbouckaert/NS-tutorial/README.md

 Bayesian model selection is based on estimating the marginal likelihood: the term forming the denominator in Bayes formula.
 This is generally a computationally intensive task and  there are several ways to estimate them.
 Here, we concentrate on nested sampling as a way to estimate the marginal likelihood as well as the uncertainty in that estimate.

 Say, we have two models, M1 and M2, and estimates of the (log) marginal likelihood, ML1 and ML2, then we can calculate the Bayes factor, which is the fraction BF=ML1/ML2 (or in log space, the difference log(BF) = log(ML1)-log(ML2)).
 If BF is larger than 1, model M1 is favoured, and otherwise M2 is favoured.
-How much it is favoured can be found in the following table ({% cite kass1995bayes --file NS-tutorial/master-refs.bib %})
+How much it is favoured can be found in the following table ([Kass 1995](kass1995bayes)<!--{% cite kass1995bayes --file NS-tutorial/master-refs.bib %}-->):

 <img style="width:80.0%;" src="figures/BFs.png" alt="">